-2In a 14-week semester, this typically would be satisfied by meeting for at least three hours per week for 14 weeks, followed by a three-hour final examination.
-The three-hour exam, when added to 42 hours of classroom instruction (3 hours x 14 = 42 hours) would equal 45 hours.
-Liberty University classes typically are scheduled for 60-minutes (see § 07.2.D of this handbook); thus, applying a 50-minute hour metric satisfies the 45-hour requirement even before factoring in the time for a final examination.
-Thus, scheduling classes for 60-minutes affords flexibility for various contingencies such as cancellations necessitated by inclement weather.
+2 In a 14-week semester, this typically would be satisfied by meeting for at least three hours per week for 14 weeks, followed by a three-hour final examination.
+The three-hour exam, when added to 42 hours of classroom instruction (3 hours \times 14 = 42 hours)

-reading the course textbook and other pertinent material, and other similar substantive academic activities.

-- (c) An average, minimum assignment to read the course textbook in first-year courses is seven pages for each hour of work and ten pages for each hour of work in second- and third-year courses.
+- a.
+The 15 hours of in-class, direct faculty instruction may include a final examination that is at least one hour in duration. - b.
+Out-of-class student work in the courses described in subsection 2 above may consist of problem-solving, essay- and brief-writing exercises and other such writing assignments, outlining, study, case briefing, researching, reading the course textbook and other pertinent material, and other similar substantive academic activities. - c.
+An average, minimum assignment to read the course textbook in first-year courses is seven pages for each hour of work and ten pages for each hour of work in second- and third-year courses.
 An average, minimum assignment to read other pertinent materials is ten pages for each hour of work in first-year courses and 15 pages for each hour of work in second- and third-year courses.
-The judgment of the faculty based on its members' experience is that assignments applying these guidelines satisfy the out-of-class requirements. - (d) In the case of skills courses, direct faculty instruction may include the time that the faculty member spends observing and assessing simulations and meeting with students to discuss their independent coursework. - 3.
+The judgment of the faculty based on its members' experience is that assignments applying these guidelines satisfy the out-of-class requirements. - d.
+In the case of skills courses, direct faculty instruction may include the time that the faculty member spends observing and assessing simulations and meeting with students to discuss their independent coursework. - 3.
 In the case of independent legal research, the aforementioned 45 hours of student coursework shall consist of at least one hour of direct faculty instruction.
 The remaining hours of coursework shall consist of student research and writing a paper that is at least ten double-spaced pages that have one-inch margins and is written in a 12-point, Times New Roman font.
 This handbook sets forth other requirements for independent study. - 4.
-For each credit hour awarded for co-curricular academic activities, including law review, moot court, and mock trial, the aforementioned 45 hours of student coursework may consist primarily of independent student work done under the supervision of a faculty member serving as an advisor. - (a) At least every two weeks during the semester, students receiving credit for these activities shall submit to the activity's faculty advisor detailed time sheets reporting how much time the students have spent doing work for the activity and generally describing the nature of this work.
-Students may compile and submit these time sheets electronically. - (b) Students who compete in contests as part of these activities may include as part of their required coursework the time spent participating in, and preparing for, these contests. - (c) Student coursework for these activities shall include time students spend receiving direct instruction and coaching by an authorized faculty member. - (d) When faculty members submit grades in such courses, they are deemed to be attesting that students have submitted the aforementioned time sheets and have satisfied the aforementioned time requirements. - 5.
-By posting a syllabus each semester, each faculty member shall be responsible for ascertaining that course assignments comply with this policy's requirements.
-Any new course proposals shall contain a statement and explanation that the proposed course complies with this policy.
-When the faculty has approved the course, the Associate Dean for Academic Affairs and the Academic Standards Committee shall review the syllabus for the course at least every three years for the purpose of determining compliance with this policy.
+For each credit hour awarded for co-curricular academic activities, including law review, moot court, and mock trial, the aforementioned 45 hours of student coursework may consist primarily of independent student work done under the supervision of a faculty member serving as an advisor. - a.
+At least every two weeks during the semester, students receiving credit for these activities shall submit to the activity's faculty advisor detailed time sheets reporting how much time the students have spent doing work for the activity and generally describing the nature of this work.
+Students may compile and submit these time sheets electronically. - b.
+Students who compete in contests as part of these activities may include as part of their required coursework the time spent participating in, and preparing for, these contests. - c.
+Student coursework for these activities shall include time students spend receiving direct instruction and coaching by an authorized faculty member.